 The usage must be continuous over many years.
 Without continued use, the case for an easement by prescription weakens.

 For example, let’s say the community widely knew about the footpath to the beach.
 The path might not be used in the winter season.
 But if the usage continues on a year-to-year basis, then the continuous use condition is satisfied.

 Whenever someone who isn’t the owner uses a property, it’s generally considered a negative situation.
-Adverse use gives trespassers an opportunity to claim ownership rights by openly and continuously using the land for a significant period of time.
+Adverse use lets trespassers claim ownership rights by openly and continuously using the land for a significant time period.

-In general, adverse use goes beyond using the property to access a lake or take a shortcut.
+In general, adverse use goes beyond crossing property lines to access a lake or take a shortcut.
 Instead, adverse use usually involves the trespasser using the land in a way reserved for owners.
 For example, someone using your land to raise livestock without permission would be considered an adverse use.